skip to main content

 Web interface: routerlogin.net

-NETGEAR’s setup process was short and simple on the routers we tested and reviewed.
-The big drawback is all the extra services NETGEAR wanted to sell us during the setup, including its two Armor and ProSupport for Home subscriptions.
-You need a MyNETGEAR account for remote management too (which is free).
+NETGEAR’s setup process is usually short and simple.
+The big drawback is all the extra services NETGEAR wants to sell you during the setup, including its two Armor and ProSupport for Home subscriptions.
+You need a MyNETGEAR account for remote management, too (which is free).

 Step 1: Open a web browser and enter routerlogin.net.
 If this doesn’t work, enter the IP address printed on the router’s label (usually affixed to the bottom) or on a card in the packaging.